ALABAMA.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 An Alabama obituary search can be done by querying local publications in the judicial district where the deceased was resident.
 Some publications maintain an online database or index of publications.
 To proceed with Alabama obituary search using these databases, input the full name, the date of death, and the location of death into the database and the results will be generated.
 Where online options are not available, the requestor may query the local library or national center for vital statistics.

-Alternative to local publications and the national center for health and vital statistics, death information or obituary records can be obtained through a third-party aggregate site or online vendor.
-However, these sources do not issue certified copies of a vital record.
+Alternative to local publications and the National Center for Health and Vital Statistics, death information or obituary records can be obtained through a third-party aggregate site or online vendor.
+However, these sources do not issue certified copies of vital records.

 Alabama death notices are public notices published in dedicated columns of local newspapers by family members or close relatives of a deceased person to officially inform the public of their death.
 The publication usually covers details such as the decedent's surviving family and details of the funeral.